 Dr Ying (Lena) Wang is a Senior Lecturer in RMIT's School of Management.
 Lena is trained in organisational psychology, and her research and consulting interests lie in personality and individual differences, leadership development, and diversity management in organisations.

 Lena has over a decade of consulting experience on a wide range of areas specialising in psychometric testing, talent assessment and management, leadership training and development, among others.
-She has attracted close to $1 million external funding into universities.
+She has attracted approximately $1 million external funding into universities.
 Lena has lived and worked in Australia, UK, US and China.

 Lena received a PhD in Work Psychology from University of Sheffield, UK, and MSc in Psychological Research Method and MA in Organisational Studies from University of Warwick, UK.
 Lena is certified for using a wide range of psychological assessment and training tools.